MHCommunity/mousehunt-improved/README.md

   - Hides the share buttons.
 - Remove Sidebar
   - Hides the sidebar and adds a 'Sidebar' dropdown in the top menu.
-- Hide Daily Reward Popup
-  - Automatically close the daily reward popup when it shows
 - Hide player names in journal entries
   - Hides player names in the journal.
 Good for screenshots where you don't want to share their name.